-Best Digital Asset Management software of 2020
+Digital Asset Management Software Trends

 Digital asset management software is the best way to organize and keep track of all of your company’s digital content, from graphics and photos to videos, documents, invoice templates, and presentations.

 Digital asset management, or DAM, is all about giving you the power to search, filter, organize, update, and collaborate on just about any type of digital file you can imagine.

 Once you’ve got more than a few people working at your company, you’ll quickly find that files get incredibly disorganized unless you have an explicit system for organization.

 What happened to the sales agreement contract from last year?
 Where is the most recent version of our company logo?
 Which of these marketing email layouts did we end up deciding to use?
 If those kinds of questions sound familiar, it’s probably because your digital assets aren’t well-organized.

 Digital asset management software provides you with an interface to explicitly search through your company’s digital media: you can filter for photos taken in 2017 by one specific photographer, for example, or all documents tagged with the metadata “invoice.”
 In this way, digital asset management makes finding files fast and easy.

 On top of organization, digital asset management software also helps make sure you have access to your digital content anywhere in the world—no more trekking into the office to download a file.
 Today, all good digital asset management tools are cloud-based, meaning you can access and update your files outside of the office.

 A related feature of digital asset management software is access credentialing: you can specify who has access to what files, and with what permissions (for example, only viewing the file, versus editing or modifying it).
 If you work with files that contain sensitive information, digital asset management is a great way to control access to these files to include only certain users.

 One of the most fundamental problems that digital asset management software solves is version control: everyone is working on the same version of a file, and the older versions are intelligently organized.